If a user opts out to receive a call, can he receive direct extension calls?

 Related Articles

-If an agent opts out to receive a call, can he receive direct extension calls?
+If an agent opts out of receiving a call, can they receive direct extension calls?

 How do I set multiple call-availability time slots for a user in MyOperator?